epfl-ada/ada-2024-project-gear5/README.md

 4. Is it possible to predict the next cinema golden age ?

 ## Additional datasets
-In addition to the original dataset, we are using the movielens dataset.
-This dataset gives us access to reviews and ratings for a wide range of movies.
-(Link: https://grouplens.org/datasets/movielens/)
+In addition to the original dataset, we are using the movielens and tmdb datasets.
+The movielens dataset gives us access to reviews and ratings for a wide range of movies.[1]
+The tmdb dataset allows us to have a more complete version, closer in style to the original CMU Movie one.[2]

 ## Methods